Unfortunately, the modern diet is comprised of highly addictive and refined foods, sugars, and refined carbohydrates.

 - Reduce sinus congestion: take 1 teaspoon fresh ginger juice with 1 teaspoon honey 2-3 times a day if you like add fresh lemon also.

 - Reap relief from pain by applying a ginger compress to the affected area.
-Grate the root; wrap the ginger in cheesecloth; place it in hot water for 30 seconds; let it cool and place on the affected area for 20 minutes.
+Grate the root; wrap the ginger in cheesecloth; place it in hot water for 30 seconds; let it cool and place it on the affected area for 20 minutes.

-In order to make fresh ginger tea, you can cut up the root, boil it for 10 minutes, then strain the water and sip as tea.
+In order to make fresh ginger tea, you can cut up the root, boil it for 10 minutes, then strain the water and sip like tea.
 In a pinch, you can use ginger tea bags, available in most health food stores.

 Especially when using ginger, sweat lodges, saunas, water baths, and steam baths are deeply penetrating and initiate healing energy.
-Ginger compliments so many foods like vegetables, marinades, and sweets; just add it to your food.
+Ginger complements so many foods like vegetables, marinades, and sweets; just add it to your food.
 Ginger is delicious and is good for you in general.
 For example, during colder days, ginger spices up your circulation.

 More research about it is being published daily.
 It is an ingredient in curry that gives curry its distinctive flavor and coloring.
 The healing power of turmeric comes from its active ingredient, curcumin.
 It lowers the levels of two enzymes in the body that cause inflammation.
 Curcumin, which is a diferuloylmethane, gives pain relief.
 It is used especially in the treatment of pro-inflammatory chronic diseases like arthritis, diabetes, pulmonary, and other diseases.

 It eases inflammation such as rheumatoid arthritis and psoriasis.
 Turmeric has been used in traditional medicines for easing the pain of sprains, strains, bruises and joint inflammation, as well as for treating skin and digestive issues.
 In traditional Chinese medicine, it is used to treat arthritis.
 It is claimed that turmeric reduces arthritis joint pain, inflammation, and stiffness related to arthritis.

-The usual dosage for osteoarthritis is 500mg twice a day of commercially available Meriva or Indena, turmeric extracts and 500mg four times a day of non-commercial turmeric extracts.
+The usual dosage for osteoarthritis for example is 500mg twice a day of commercially available Meriva or Indena, turmeric extracts and 500mg four times a day of non-commercial turmeric extracts.

 Some suggest that turmeric capsules have greater efficacy than tablets because usually a stabilizer is added and the tablets go through a heating process.
 Unfortunately, this can reduce their potency.

-How to Take:
+How to Take Turmeric:

 When used as a spice in food is generally safe for everyone.
 When taken as a supplement, turmeric in high doses and long-term use could cause indigestion, dizziness, nausea or diarrhea.
 Those with gallbladder problems or are taking medications for diabetes or anti-coagulants must avoid turmeric supplements.
 High doses have resulted in liver problems in laboratory animals, although similar effects have not been seen in humans.

 Keep a jar of the powdered spice in your kitchen.
 Then add a little to your cooking instead of salt and pepper.

 Holy Basil (Ocimum sanctum, O. tenuiflorum)

 The final plant in the trinity of Ayurvedic medicine is Holy Basil.
 Its pain relief power has stood the test of time.
 In Asia, holy basil has been cultivated for medicinal use for over 5,000 years.
 Particularly, in India, holy basil is considered one of the most powerful herbs.
-It is sacred to the Hindu god Vishnu, and classified as a rasayana, an herb that promotes long life and personal growth and health.
+It is sacred to the Hindu god Vishnu and classified as a Rasayana, an herb that promotes long life and personal growth and health.

 In fact, research has demonstrated that basil works just as well as anti-inflammatory drugs.
 For example, a study concentrated extracts of two types of basil taken orally reduced joint swelling by up to 73% in just 24 hours.

 Cinnamanic acid is known to enhance circulation…stabilize blood sugar…and improve respiration.
 Most research on basil has focused on those 3 areas.
-In animal studies and human clinical trials, basil has proved to be a powerful adaptogen with potent benefits that are neuroprotective, stress and anxiety reducing, antibacterial and antiviral among others.
+In animal studies and human clinical trials, basil has proved to be a powerful adaptogen with potent benefits that are neuroprotective, stress and anxiety-reducing, antibacterial and antiviral among others.

-How to Take:
+How to Take Holy Basil: